Backend Python Engineer · Lima, Perú · Open to Remote

 At Clínica Santa Isabel, I built core healthcare systems including a Payroll module and an Electronic Health Records system using Django and FastAPI.
 I care deeply about test coverage, observability, and CI/CD practices that keep systems reliable in production.

+Currently deepening expertise in microservices architecture and AWS fundamentals.
 Languages: Spanish (Native) · English B2 (EFSet Certified) · Open to: Remote backend roles, Python infrastructure collaboration, mentorship.

 ir.rule security framework — eliminated 100% of cross-team AccessError blocks, reducing access resolution from 2–4 hours to 0ms.ISIS_CSI — Payroll & HR System Reengineering